blaisedias/tcz-jivelite/README.visu-3.md

 Resized images have names including the name of the original artwork.
 Restart JiveLite

-Alternatively, the JiveLite UI to clear the image cache and resize all images [visualiserapplet](../README.visualiserapplet.md)
+Alternatively, the JiveLite UI to clear the image cache and resize all images [visualiserapplet](https://github.com/blaisedias/jivelite/blob/visu-3/README.visualiserapplet.md)
 # Known issues
-Resizing images on the target can produce stutters in the UI in the NowPlaying views.
+1)Resizing images on the target can produce stutters in the UI in the NowPlaying views.

 To a large extent this has been addressed by caching the output of resize operations so should occur just once

 Even with caching loading a resized image consumes time, and can result in a noticeable delay.

+2) When the wallpaper is changed, transitioning to NowPlaying view with VUMeters results in sluggish VU Meter rendering.

+The workaround is to cycle through NowPlaying views.

+# Building
+To build the visu-3 variant, use the script `build-visu3.sh`

+Note this will *always* remove the jivelite tree, and pull the visu-3 branch from https://github.com/blaisedias/jivelite afresh.